-6.1 All incidents that result in non-routine interventions will be recorded in detail on CPOMS.

-6.2 Contemporaneous record (i.e. written within twenty four hours of the incident's occurrence) will be made by the staff member involved in the incident.
+- 6.1 All incidents that result in non-routine interventions will be recorded in detail in an incident report (see Appendix 3). - 6.2 Contemporaneous record (i.e. written within twenty four hours of the incident's occurrence) will be made by the staff member involved in the incident. - 6.3 Similarly, contemporaneous notes will also be made by any other members of